 In April, I met with my endocrinologist and we made some changes to my medication that have helped a lot with controlling my seizures and minimizing the accompanying brain fog.
-This helped me get out of the slump I’d been stuck in since February—I’ve had a much easier time concentrating, my energy levels have been better, and I’ve gotten a lot of work done during the last several months, including writing a few Patreon short stories, making major headway on New World and getting very close to wrapping up Cheerleaders From Planet X1)P.S.
+This helped me get out of the slump I’d been stuck in since February—I’ve had a much easier time concentrating, my energy levels have been better, and I’ve gotten a lot of work done during the last several months, including writing a few Patreon short stories, making major headway on New World and getting very close to wrapping up Cheerleaders From Planet XP.S.
 It’s a good thing that I did decide to hold off on this one, because, as I feared, the sections I wrote while sick are very nonsensical.
-So I’ve been having to do some retooling on those chapters to get the plot in order..
+So I’ve been having to do some retooling on … Continue reading.
 Things were going so well, in fact, that I felt relatively confident that I could get both books out by the end of this year.

 But there always has to be something, right?

 On Monday I went in for my six-month follow-up MRI to check on my pituitary tumor.
 Yesterday I found out that the tumor has grown, and there is a secondary growth (previously they thought it was a congenital cyst, but they ran a test during my MRI on Monday that showed it’s actually a tumor of the same kind) that also needs removal.
 We’d discussed radiation as a treatment, but my doctors and I ultimately decided we’re going to take one more chance on surgery to try and avoid the side effects that can come with radiation (particularly at my age—I’m 31, so the odds of me living long enough for some kind of problem to arise from radiation are higher than if I was older).